+Percent who had GPA between 1.0 and 1.99 0.29%

+Percent who had GPA below 1.0 0.00%

+Totals should = 100% 100.00%

+-

-C12 Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.50 Percent of total first-time, first-year (freshman) students who submitted high school GPA: 100%
+12 Average high school GPA of all degree-seeking, first-students who submitted GPA: time, first-year 3.47

+Percent of total first-time, first-year students who subr GPA: nitted high school 99.22%

-C13-C20: Admission Policies
+C13-C20: Admission Policies ·

-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+13 Application Fee If your institution has waived its application fee fo r the Fall 2024 adr mission cycle ple ase select no.

 Yes No

 Does your institution have an application fee?
+X

-Amount of application fe
+Amount of application fee: 35

 Yes No

 Can it be waived for applicants with financial need?

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+X 110

-Same fee
+X Same fee Free Reduced

-Free

-Reduced

 Yes No

-C14 Application closing date

-Yes No Does your institution have an application closing date?

-Date

-Application closing date (fall)

-Priority Date

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? Х

-Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
-C16 Notification to applicants of admission decision sent (fill in one only, ) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Vee No Does your institution allow students to postpone enrollment after admission?
-Yes No If yes, maximum period of postponeme C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-103 C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans 004 Farly Desision

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following: Early action closing date Early action notification date
+14 Application closing date

 Yes No

-ls your early action plan a "restrictive" plan under which you limit

-students from applying to other early plans?
+Does your institution have an application closing date? Х

+Date ]

+Application closing date (fall) 1

+Priority Date 1

+Yes No

+15 Are first-time, first-year students accepted for terr fall? ns other than the X

+16 Notification to applicants of admission decision s ent (fill in one only)

+CDS-B Page 11

+weeks if notified thereafter

+Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Van N.a.
+Does your institution allow students to postpone enrollment after admission?
+Yes X No If yes, maximum period of postponement: 1 Year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+X No C20 Common Application: Question removed from CDS.
+(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Do you have a nonbinding early action plan whereby students are Yes No notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х If "yes," please complete the following: Early action closing date Early action notification date May 1st Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? Х